textrawl

 5. Generate Embeddings: Via OpenAI or Ollama

-6. Store in Supabase: Documents + chunks + embeddings
+6. Store in Postgres: Documents + chunks + embeddings

 7. Update Manifest: Track uploaded files